Privy

 ## Environment Setup

-Get your Privy app ID from [dashboard.privy.io](https://dashboard.privy.io) and add it to `frontend/.env.local`:
+Get your App ID from [dashboard.privy.io](https://dashboard.privy.io) and set it in `frontend/.env`:

 NEXT_PUBLIC_PRIVY_APP_ID=your_app_id_here